discordia-space/CEV-Eris/CONTRIBUTING.md

 * Pull requests should not contain commented code except TODOs and explanation comments.
 * Pull requests should not contain any debug output, variables or procs.
+* Pull requests should not contain changes that do not relate with functionality described in commit messages.
 * If pull request relates with existing github issue, it should be specified in commit message, for example, "Fix broken floor sprites, close #23" (see https://help.github.com/articles/closing-issues-via-commit-messages/ for additional info).
 * If pull request contains map files changes, it should be previously proccessed by mapmerger tool (see /tool/mapmerger/install.txt for additional info).
+Pull request description should contain screenshots of map changes if it's not obvious from map files diff.
 * If pull request contains icon files changes, it should be previously proccessed by icon merger tool (see /too/dmitool/merging.txt for additional info).
+Pull request description should contain screenshots of changed icon files.

 # Code style